Annette’s Cowry Shell

 Annette’s Cowry Shell, Pseudozonaria annettae.
 Shell collected off the beach in the greater Bahía de los Ángeles area, Baja California, April 2014.
 Size: 4.8 cm (1.9 inches) x 2.7 cm (1.1 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Annette’s Cowry, Pseudozonaria annettae (Dall, 1909), is a gastropod mollusk that is a member of the Cypraeidae Family of Cowries.
-They are known in Mexico as cuaris Annette.
+Phylogeny: Annette’s Cowry, Pseudozonaria annettae (Dall, 1909), is a gastropod mollusk that is a member of the Cypraeidae Family of Cowries.
+The genus Pseudozonaria is one of fifty-seven genera in this family, and there are five species in this genus.
+Annette’s Cowry is known in Mexico as Ciprea Annette.
 Annette’s Cowry was first described by the American naturalist and malacologist William Healy Dall.
-Dall described over 5,400 species in his lifetime and thirteen species have been named in his honor.
+Dall described over five thousand and four hundred species in his lifetime and thirteen species have been named in his honor.
 He named this shell, Annette’s Cowry, after his wife, Annette Whitney, whom he married in 1880.
-The shell is pear-shaped with a white upper surface and heavily spotted with brown to chestnut dorsally.
-Ventrally they are pinkish-brown, transitioning to black spots along the sides.
-Annette’s Cowry shells reach a maximum of 5.5 cm (2.2 inches) in length and 3.0 cm (1.2 inches) in height.